-Other temporary adverse effects could include displaced sediment and changes to microtopography that could alter the soil and substrate conditions preferred by vegetation.
+Indirect impacts on special-status plant communities could occur as a result of changes in erosion and sedimentation from construction activities.
+Displaced sediment and changes to microtopography could alter the soil and substrate conditions preferred by vegetation.
 Impacts on hydrology may include water availability to plant species, inhibiting growth, survival during harsh conditions, and germination.
 Fragmentation would result from the construction of temporary features, especially staging areas and access roads that may bisect special-status plant communities.
 Construction activities could facilitate the spread of invasive and noxious weeds through introduction of seeds by construction equipment, vehicles, and personnel.